Regular voter registration deadline approaching for November municipals

 · 17-year-olds may vote in a primary election if they will be 18 at the time of the general election.

 · Not be serving a sentence for a felony conviction, including probation, parole, or post-release supervision.
 There is one exception.
-If you are serving a felony sentence, you are eligible if the following are true: (1) you are serving an extended term of probation, post-release supervision, or parole; (2) you have outstanding fines, fees, or restitution; and (3) you do not know of another reason that your probation, post-release supervision, or parole was extended.
+If someone is serving a felony sentence, they are eligible if the following are true: (1) they are serving an extended term of probation, post-release supervision, or parole; (2) they have outstanding fines, fees, or restitution; and (3) they do not know of another reason that your probation, post-release supervision or parole was extended.

 Update Registration